 Apple likens Ultra Wideband to "GPS at the scale of the living room," which is accurate as the technology is designed specifically for improved indoor positioning.

-One example of how Apple is using the U1 chip is AirDrop in iOS 13.1.
+One example of how Apple is using the U1 chip is AirDrop enhancements added in iOS 13.1.
 Apple says you can just point your iPhone at someone else's iPhone and their device shows up first on your list of AirDrop targets.

 Bluetooth and WiFi